Fresh Brew | Housing Decarbonization: The Practicable Playbook (1 LU)<< All Events

 AIA Member: $10 | General: $15 | Student: $5

-Join the Center for Architecture + Design in collaboration with AIA San Francisco for this segment of "Fresh Brew" which features Heidi Lubin, Founder, eSix Development Partners, a real estate development firm and smart cities consultancy.
-Drawing from her knowledge as a key contributor to The Building Decarbonization Practice Guide, and her experience as a property developer with a background in law, finance and sustainable design, Heidi will lead a discussion about decarbonizing multifamily construction.
+Join the Center for Architecture + Design in collaboration with AIA San Francisco for this segment of "Fresh Brew" as we discuss decarbonizing multifamily construction.
+Moderated by Heidi Lubin, Founder, eSix Development Partners, a real estate development firm and smart cities consultancy, she will draw from her knowledge as a key contributor to The Building Decarbonization Practice Guide, and her experience as a property developer with a background in law, finance and sustainable design.
+Heidi will also be joined by Katie Ackerly, Principal, David Baker Architects, who will share DBA's experience tackling zero-carbon multifamily housing, including case studies that shed light on the cost/benefit of electrification and broader social and community dimensions of decarbonization.
 This episode is coordinated in partnership with AIASF Housing Committee.
-Additional guests to be announced.

 Heidi is a real estate developer, renewable energy advocate and entrepreneur focused on affordable, sustainable multifamily housing that addresses the related challenges of climate change and housing affordability.
 She recently completed the first purpose-built ground up co-living development and among the first all-electric developments in the Bay Area and in the U.S. The project is a highly sustainable, all-electric, missing middle housing development in West Oakland that is on-track to achieve zero-net energy production.
 She also recently completed the first municipal bond financing in the U.S. for co-living and for all-electric development.
 She has particular depth of expertise in co-living, modular/pre-fab construction, workforce housing and renewable energy including new business models in ZNE and/or embodied carbon reduction.